Wed 06 Jun 2007 to Sat 27 Sep 2008

-The show is an ensemble-devised piece, structured by Robert Minhinnick’s words and Miranda Melville’s design.
+An ensemble-devised piece, structured by Robert Minhinnick’s words and Miranda Melville’s design.
 Minhinnick is a poet, essayist and environmentalist whose 2006 book To Babel and Back won him the Welsh Book of the Year title for the second time.
 Melville’s extensive design work for theatre, film, opera and dance crosses the boundaries of sculpture and installation and in A Few Little Drops her extraordinary set, shaped and inspired by water, is almost a character in its own right.

-The seven-strong ensemble consists of Volcano originals Paul Davies and Fern Smith, along with a diverse range of performers including Walker Dance Park Music’s Catherine Bennett, Forced Entertainment’s Jeremy Killick, and performance artist Liam Yeates.
+The seven-strong ensemble consisted of Volcano originals Paul Davies and Fern Smith, along with a diverse range of performers including Walker Dance Park Music’s Catherine Bennett, Forced Entertainment’s Jeremy Killick, and performance artist Liam Yeates.

-The show features video by Mark Parry and sound by Robbie Stamp.
+Video by Mark Parry and sound by Robbie Stamp.